-It is important to be aware of privilege and discovery issues during the course of an investigation and even when an investigation may not have formally been initiated but can reasonably be anticipated.
+It is important to be aware of privilege and discovery issues during the course of an investigation, as well as when an investigation may not have been formally initiated but can reasonably be anticipated.
 Communications within the office that do not include counsel may not be privileged, and participants could be asked to testify about those conversations later.
 Communications with other offices, even leadership, will likely be discoverable in any investigation or legal proceeding.
 Staff should not consult about the investigation outside the office unless absolutely necessary.